johnmoxon/johnmoxon.github.io/_posts/2021-02-12-tracking-my-own-product-journey-part-1.md

 11. One final look for readability.
 Does it your inviting /easy to scan?
 Sorry paragraphs and bold subheads, lists bulleted/numbered.
 Avoid impenetrable chunky text
 12. Publish but ask one more question.
 What next?
 Read more?
 Subscribe?
 But something?

 Covid projects, who's got one?!
-I've had a few, built the kids a fort, finished landscaping the back yard, but there's been a few digital projects I've had planned for longer than I'm willing to admit that I've never found time to really take seriously - or at least that was the excuse I used to justify it.
+I've had a few, built a fort for the kids, finished landscaping the backyard, and finished a handful of books.
+But what about that passion project? the one you've had planned for longer than your willing to admit? that you've never found the time to take seriously? - or at least that's the excuse!

+Speaking to my colleagues in digital fields, I'm not alone.
+Many of us have project folders littered with half-started ideas gathering dust, because one-day...

+### Thanks Covid!
+Let's Do this!

+\[meme here - I can aaccomplish anything!]

-Like many of my digital peers, my project folder is littered with ideas and passion projects in various states of dust-gathering to be picked up 'one-day' and turned into the next big thing.
-Well covid certainly threw us a curve-ball (or six) and challenges for all from job-security, concern over physical health and the impact of our collective mental health, and I am no exception to that.
+Well 2020 certainly threw us a curve-ball didn't it! the challenges to job-security, concern over physical and mental wellbeing.
 But in a time where time to socialise, explore and travel is limited, then why not make a positive start and build something exciting?
 Possibly even life changing?!

 I've got to give huge kudos to my partner who used her newly found lockdown time to write a novel! and is already working on book number 2 and working out how to publish!
 That kind of drive is infectious and since you can't bottle motivation, then its time to start!